Editor’s Note: This post was originally published in October 2020. Updated May 2021.

 The price of a microblading treatment varies from state to state and from artist to artist.
-The average cost in 2020 is somewhere around $400 dollars.
+The average cost in 2021 is somewhere around $600.
 So many people came up with ways to microblade their eyebrows at home.

 PMUHub explores the phenomenon of DIY microblading eyebrows.